Aeroprakt A-28 Victor: Design and development

 The design goals for the A-28 included twin engines for safety over hazardous terrain, a payload of 300 kg with four seats, 10 hours endurance, as well as good short and rough field capabilities.
 The resulting design features a cantilever low-wing, a four-seat enclosed cabin accessed through a hinged windshield, a T-tail, fixed conventional landing gear and twin engines in tractor configuration.

-The aircraft has mixed construction, with the forward fuselage made from fibreglass and the tail cone of aluminum sheet.
-The wings and tail are all-aluminum, while the control surfaces are aluminum frames covered in doped aircraft fabric.
+The aircraft has mixed construction, with the forward fuselage made from fibreglass and the tail cone of aluminium sheet.
+The wings and tail are all-aluminium, while the control surfaces are aluminium frames covered in doped aircraft fabric.
 Its 12 m span wing employs a TsAGI P-IIIA-15 airfoil, has an area of 13.4 m2 and mounts flaps.
 The standard engines fitted are two 80 hp Rotax 912 or two 100 hp Rotax 912S powerplants.
 The conventional landing gear fits wheel pants and features a steerable tailwheel.

 The A-28 has an empty weight of 530 kg and a gross weight of 1100 kg, giving a useful load of 570 kg.